viperproject/2vyper/docs/specifications.md

 #@ caller private: _balance(self)[caller()]
 ```

 This is a special case of a local check (see below).
-For more information on proving inter-contract invariants, see Christian Bräm's thesis and/or the examples in tests/resources/language/inter_contract.
+For more information on proving inter-contract invariants, see Christian Bräm's thesis and/or the examples in [this folder](../tests/resources/language/inter_contract).

 # Advanced specifications